getstackhead/stackhead/Documentation/configuration/project-definition/container.md

 The Nginx webserver will proxy all web traffic to the service and port specified in `expose` setting.

 In the example above, Nginx will proxy web requests to the "app" container's port 80.

+### service

+Name of the Container service to receive the web request.

+### port

+Port of the given container service to receive the web request.

 ## services